 The key to succeeding, according to Allin, is being convinced you can make a profit doing this type of work.
 He adds that it also helps boost your small business success by remembering that you’re a professional, by taking some type of non-refundable retainer (in case it doesn’t snow as much as expected), and by being prepared.

 Medical offices are relatively stable businesses, in spite of all the turmoil with the debate about health insurance.
 This sector includes physician offices, test centers and private clinics.
 Although there are a few regions that are over-saturated with medical services, this is not the case with most of the U.S. Insurance costs can be high, depending on your specialty, other overhead costs are generally low.
 Given the aging population, the demand for physicians and other services is unlikely to subside anytime soon.

-Nearly every business needs to be on the web and have a social media presence.
+Nearly every business needs to be on the web and have a social media presence, making this one of the most profitable small business industries today.
 While there are major players in this field, they often charge thousands of dollars to create and maintain sites.
 Many small businesses have found success focusing on the local market, where clients have smaller budgets.

 If your small business focuses on helping businesses around town use social media, it can be very lucrative without a lot of overhead costs.

 The real-estate market fluctuates depending on the economy.
 But this area is consistently among the most profitable small businesses as there are low operating costs for real estate brokers and agents.
 Additionally, start-up costs are low as you simply need a real estate license to get started.
 It can be very hard to get established, but successful agents and brokers can bring in a lot of money.